 White Pocket

 For a photographer, the American Southwest is like the Willie Wonka factory - with never-ending possibilities and excitement everywhere you look.
-And visiting the White Pocket, in the absolute middle of absolutely-nowhere Arizona, is like finding the Golden Ticket.
+And visiting the White Pocket, in the middle of nowhere Arizona, is like finding the Golden Ticket.

-This small, intriguing rock formation (only 300 yds long x 800 yds wide) in the Vermilion Cliffs National Monument is filled with some of the most intriguing extra-terrestrial looking shapes you will find anywhere on the planet.
-From brain-rock to swirls, the red and yellow sandstone abstracts provide boundless photographic opportunities that are only limited by your imagination.
-But like most unique places, this one is very hard to get to and is only accessible if you come well prepared and committed.
+This small, intriguing rock formation (only 300 yards long x 800 yards wide) in the Vermilion Cliffs National Monument is filled with some of the most intriguing extraterrestrial-looking shapes you will find anywhere on the planet.
+From brain-rock to swirls, the red and yellow sandstone abstracts provide boundless photographic opportunities that are only limitedby your imagination.
+But like most unique places, this one is very hard to get to and is only accessible if you come well-prepared and committed.

-Some formations at the White Pockets are delicate and could be damaged if subject to a large number of hikers - I would ask that when you visit, please do your best to preserve all aspects of this location for future visitors and always try to leave it in better shape than when you found it.
+Some formations at the White Pockets are delicate and could be damaged if subjected to a large number of hikers.
+I would ask that when you visit, please do your best to preserve all aspects of this location for future visitors and always try to leave it in better shape than when you found it.

 Images and location summary by Tim Wier